George III, Count of Erbach-Breuberg

 George III, Count of Erbach (15 July 1548 – 26 February 1605), was Count of Erbach in Lauterbach and Breuberg.

 Early life and ancestry

 Born in Erbach, he was the fifth and youngest child but only son of Eberhard XII, Count of Erbach-Freienstein and his wife, Countess Margareta of Salm-Dhaun (1521-1576), a daughter of Count Philipp of Salm, Wild- and Rhinegrave of Dhaun (1492-1521).
+Through his mother, Countess Margareta, he had Portuguese, French, and Moorish (possibly African) ancestors (see Family below).

 Life

 Around 1560, the Elector Palatine enfeoffed George III (jointly with his father and his uncle Valentin II, Count of Erbach-Schönberg) with the district of Wildenstein.

 After the death of his uncle George II, Count of Erbach-Reichenberg in 1569, George III reunited all the Erbach family possessions.
 Among the properties that he inherited was noted Reichenberg Castle, which he converted into a Renaissance-style fortress.

 Between 1588 and 1590, he expanded Fürstenau Castle, which became the seat of his Erbach state government.

 George III died in Erbach aged 56 and was buried in the Stadtkirche of Michelstadt, where in 1678 a family tomb for the Counts of Erbach would be constructed.

 After his death, his sons divided the territory: